OW-VISCapTor: Abstractors for Open-World Video Instance Segmentation and Captioning: Supplementary Material --- OW-VISCapTor: Abstractors for Open-World Video Instance Segmentation and Captioning

-This is the supplementary material of the OW-VISCap paper.
-We develop OW-VISCap, an approach for open-world video instance segmentation and captioning.
-We test our approach on the task of open-world video instance segmentation (OW-VIS), dense video object captioning (Dense VOC) and closed-world video instance segmentation (VIS) in Sec.~\ref{sec:exp}.
+This is the supplementary material of the \textbf{OW-VISCapTor} paper, where we develop \textbf{O}pen-\textbf{W}orld \textbf{V}ideo \textbf{I}nstance \textbf{S}egmentation and \textbf{Cap}tioning abstrac\textbf{Tor}s.
+We test our approach on the task of open-world video instance segmentation (OW-VIS) and dense video object captioning (Dense VOC) in Sec.~\ref{sec:exp} on the BURST~\cite{burst} and VidSTG~\cite{vidstg} datasets respectively.

-In this supplementary material, we provide additional analysis (Sec.~\ref{sec:append:analysis}) to support the contributions we made in Sec.~\ref{sec:app} of the main paper.
-We then discuss the implementation details (Sec.~\ref{sec:append:implement}) and limitations (Sec.~\ref{sec:append:lim}) of our approach.

 Fig.~\ref{fig:qual_append_burst} shows additional results on the BURST~\cite{burst} dataset.
 We successfully segment and track the closed-world objects: persons, and the open-world objects: rackets, throughout the video.
 Fig.~\ref{fig:qual_append_vidstg} shows results on the VidSTG~\cite{vidstg} dataset.
 The detected objects are tracked throughout the video and our method generates meaningful captions for each object.

+In this supplementary material, we first discuss additional related works in Sec.~\ref{sec:append:rel}.
+In Sec.~\ref{sec:append:ow_loss}, we discuss how to train the open-world object queries introduced in Sec.~\ref{sec:app} of the main paper and then detail the merging of video-clips in Sec.~\ref{sec:append:merge}.
+We provide additional quantitative results (Sec.~\ref{sec:append:quant}) and qualitative analysis (Sec.~\ref{sec:append:analysis}) to support the contributions we made in Sec.~\ref{sec:app} of the main paper.
+Finally, we discuss the implementation details (Sec.~\ref{sec:append:implement}) and limitations (Sec.~\ref{sec:append:lim}) of our approach.